ibm-cloud-docs/schematics/sc-agentb1-display.md

 ```
 {: screen}

-## Displaying agent configuration using CLI
+## Displaying agent configuration through CLI
 {: #display-agentb1-get-cli}
 {: cli}

-You can view the configuration of an agent by using the [agent get](/docs/schematics?topic=schematics-schematics-cli-reference#schematics-agent-get) command.
+You can use the [agent get](/docs/schematics?topic=schematics-schematics-cli-reference#schematics-agent-get) command to view the configuration of an agent.
 This command requires `agent_id` as an input argument.
 {: shortdesc}

 To view the agent get commands, syntax, and option flag details, see [ibmcloud schematics agent get](/docs/schematics?topic=schematics-schematics-cli-reference&interface=cli#schematics-agent-get).